 Alternatives outlook: Providing essential portfolio support

-Alternatives can offer AID (alpha, inflation protection, dislocation opportunities) for the trek through 2023
+Alternatives seek to offer AID (alpha, inflation mitigation, dislocation opportunities) for the trek through 2023

 As elevated inflation likely lingers through 2023, the case for alternatives becomes especially compelling, particularly for core real assets

 Entering 2022, we encouraged investors to embrace hybrids – asset classes that exhibit characteristics of both fixed income and equity (examples include core real assets, hedge funds and special situations lending) – to navigate a changing investing environment.
 As the year unfolded, public markets suffered significant drawdowns and, unusually, public equities and fixed income were correlated to each other.
 Hybrids proved critical in delivering alpha, income and diversification.
 In a year of elevated market volatility, hybrids’ stable returns were especially attractive.

 In prior publications, we discussed how alternatives can bring “AID” to the traditional asset portfolio in the form of alpha, income and diversification.
 We believe alternatives will continue to deliver on these outcomes over the long term.
 But as we look toward the forbidding terrain of 2023, we face new challenges: sticky inflation, higher interest rates and elevated volatility.
 In this environment, alternatives can provide the new essential AID that portfolios require: alpha, inflation mitigation and dislocation opportunities.